-So imagine my surprise when she turned up for her regular facial and the patches had completely disappeared!
-The reddened skin between her brows, which always looked tight and stretched, looked much calmer.
+So imagine my surprise when she turned up for her regular facial one morning, and the patches had completely disappeared!
+The reddened skin between her brows, which always looked tight and stretched, seemed much calmer.
 The reason?
 She had started taking CBD supplements to deal with stress.

 Julie’s irritable skin

-Julie’s thin skin has always been prone to redness and eczema.
-This redness worsens with each change of season or whenever she gets hot or stressed.
+Julie’s thin skin has always been prone to redness and eczema, which worsens with each change of season or whenever she gets hot or stressed.
 She is also allergic to dust, MSG colouring and some plants.
 A truly sensitive soul!

 - Ph exfoliation – Review of Neostrata Bionic Cream